Should I Buy A Second Home? Everything You Need to Know Before You Shop

 Maintaining dual properties comes with a cost.
 As you plan a budget, there are several items you’ll need to account for:

 Before you make an offer on a property, the first thing you’ll need to do is save up a healthy down payment.
 Down payment requirements will vary based on the loan options available to you, but buyers should be aware that typically less assistance is available for second homes than for first homes.
-(An On Q Financial Mortgage Consultant can help you review mortgage options for your vacation or investment property.)
+(An On Q Financial, LLC Mortgage Consultant can help you review mortgage options for your vacation or investment property.)

 If you have a solid savings account and enough free time available to manage two properties, you might be in the perfect position to invest.
 Knowing if you are ready to buy is just as important as knowing why you are buying.